Prison School: Anime

 An anime television series adaptation was announced in August 2014.
 The series was produced by Genco, Egg Firm, Warner Bros.
 Japan, Kodansha, Showgate, Klockworx, Movic, and J.C.
 Staff.
 It was directed by Tsutomu Mizushima, with Michiko Yokote handling series composition and writing the scripts, Junichirō Taniguchi designing the characters and props and Kōtarō Nakagawa composing the music.
 The anime aired on Tokyo MX, KBS, Sun TV, TV Aichi and BS11 from July to September 2015.
 The voice actors of the five male main characters performed the opening and ending theme songs under the group name Kangoku Danshi.

 An original animation DVD was bundled with the limited edition 20th volume of the manga that was released on March 4, 2016.
 The OAD adapted the manga's Mad Wax story arc.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

-List of episodes
+Episodes

 TV drama

 A live-action television drama adaptation was announced in August 2015, directed by Noboru Iguchi at production studio Robot.
 The series premiered on October 26, 2015; and aired on MBS and TBS.
 The opening theme song is "Shōdō" (衝動) performed by HaKU.

 Reception

-As of March 2018, the manga had over 13 million copies in circulation.
+By March 2018, the manga had over 13 million copies in circulation.

 Prison School was one of two winners of the Best General Manga award, alongside Gurazeni at the 37th Kodansha Manga Award in 2013.
 The broadcast dub version of the anime was criticized for altering the original meaning of a line while referencing the Gamergate controversy, written by Tyson Rinehart.